Gibstick/nadekobot_fork/docs/jsons-explained.md

         - Go to [connections page](https://www.twitch.tv/settings/connections) on twitch and register you applicaiton.
         - Once registered, find your application under Other Connections on the Connections page.
 Click Edit
         - You will see your Client ID on the edit page.
+- **LocationIqApiKey**
+    - Optional.
+Used only for the `.time` command. https://locationiq.com api key (register and you will receive the token in the email).
+- **TimezoneDbApiKey**
+    - Optional.
+Used only for the `.time` command. https://timezonedb.com api key (register and you will receive the token in the email).

 ##### Additional Settings